Overview:

 Click to learn more

-Animals face many challenges for surival in the wild, including the acquisition of essential nutrients needed to grow, survive, and reproduce.
-My research examines the causes and consequences of nutrient defficiency in mammals and birds.
-I am particularly fascinated by how herbivorous animals adapt to a scarcity of sodium, and how such adaptations animal roles in ecsosystem processes.
+Animals face many challenges for survival in the wild, including the acquisition of essential nutrients needed to grow, survive, and reproduce.
+My research examines the causes and consequences of nutrient deficiency in mammals and birds.
+I am particularly fascinated by how herbivorous animals adapt to sodium deficiency, and how such adaptations influence animal roles in ecosystem processes.
 I am also interested in how birds cope with high calcium requirements needed to lay eggs and grow remarkably fast in the wild.
-I combine field and modeling approaches to estimate animal nutrition, defficiency, and subsequent responses.
+I combine field and modeling approaches to estimate animal nutrition, deficiency, and subsequent responses.

 Relevant publications: